Cheap train tickets from Detroit to San Francisco

 Trip Summary

 There is usually just one train option from Detroit to San Francisco per day.
-The average train journey from Detroit to San Francisco takes 62 hours and 27 minutes, but some Amtrak train trips are as short as 62 hours and 19 minutes.
+The average train journey from Detroit to San Francisco takes 62 hours and 19 minutes, though some trains might be a few minutes slower or faster.

 | Distance | 2087 mi (3359 km) |